A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Intricate sushi art

-Sticks'n'Sushi combines Scandi decor with Japanese cuisine, with the Wimbledon branch inspired by the former carriage factory it inhabits.
-The food here is as picturesque as it is tasty, with each carefully constructed plateful of raw fish, fresh veg and grilled meat bringing to mind a piece of art.
+Sticks'n'Sushi combines Scandi decor with Japanese cuisine, with the Wimbledon restaurant inspired by the former carriage factory it inhabits.
+The food here is as picturesque as it is tasty, with each carefully constructed plateful of raw fish, fresh veg, and grilled meat bringing to mind a piece of art.
 The menu revolves around traditional sushi rolls, as well as yakitori, grilled skewers of meat and vegetables.

 Send suggestion